Introduction To Flask-Admin

 # details_modal_template = 'microblog_details_modal.html'

-If you want to use your own base template, then pass the name of the template to the admin constructor during initialization:
+If you want to use your own base template, then pass the name of the template to the admin theme during initialization:

 Overriding the Built-in Templates